 MICRO-NUTRIENTS

-Minerals needed by plants are found all over the surface of the earth.
+Minerals needed for plant growth are found all over the surface of the earth.
 Sedimentary rock covers up to 80 percent of the Earth’s crust and is the primary component of soil.
 The type of rock and its components varies widely, but fortunately, many different types of rocks are comprised of many of the same minerals.

 Feldspars, for instance, provide potassium, calcium, copper and manganese.
 Micas provide all of the same minerals as feldspars but additionally provide magnesium, iron, zinc, nickel, and copper.
 Clay can provide additional potassium, magnesium, iron, and calcium.
 In many soils around the world, up to 90 percent of the potassium is found within the structure of these minerals.
 Carbonates not only provide a source for calcium and magnesium, but they also trap and store those elements, acting as a sink for them.